Shanghai Metro: Controversies and incidents

-Type C cars
+Class C cars

 In 1999, Shanghai Electric and Alstom Metropolis signed an agreement to invest 28 million US dollars to establish Shanghai Alstom Transportation Equipment Co., Ltd., and introduce a rail transit train production line in Minhang, which would be able to assemble 300 trains annually.
-Shanghai Alstom only had the national license to produce C-type cars from its establishment and no license to produce A-type cars.
-At that time, the municipal government stipulated that Shanghai would purchase 300 C-cars produced by the new company on lines 5, 6, and 8 of the future rail transit construction.
+Shanghai Alstom only had the national license to produce C-class cars from its establishment and no license to produce A-class cars.
+At that time, the municipal government stipulated that Shanghai would purchase 300 C cars produced by the new company on lines 5, 6, and 8 of the future rail transit construction.
 The two parties reached an agreement on the purchase of 300 cars at that time.
-For this reason, the Transportation Research Institute had to "reduce" the predicted passenger flow to accommodate the C-type railcars, allowing for a reduction of the station's civil construction scope for the smaller trains.
+For this reason, the Transportation Research Institute had to "reduce" the predicted passenger flow to accommodate the C-class railcars, allowing for a reduction of the station's civil construction scope for the smaller trains.
 In the construction of lines 5, 6, and 8, the railcars were not supplied by the completion of the tender, but by a signed agreement for the railcars after "internal consultation and coordination" between Shentong Group and Shanghai Alstom, a violation of Articles 3 and 4 of the Law of the People's Republic of China on Tendering and Bidding.

 The person in charge of the passenger flow forecasting project of line 8 confirmed that the passenger flow forecast report of line 8 was not completed until 2005 after continuous revision.
-However, in 2003 an agreement was signed for line 8 to supply 168 C-type vehicles, i.e., Shentong Group signed an agreement with Shanghai Alstom two years before the release of the forecast report, and decided to use the C-type car.
+However, in 2003 an agreement was signed for line 8 to supply 168 C-class vehicles, i.e., Shentong Group signed an agreement with Shanghai Alstom two years before the release of the forecast report, and decided to use the C-class car.
 At that time, it was predicted that the forecast passenger flow of line 8 would be about 500,000 passengers per day during the three years from 2007 to 2010.
-The operator used as initial forecast passenger flow of only 200,000 passengers per day. line 8 was extremely congested upon opening, even leading to physical conflicts between passengers.
-In 2010, to deal with the overcrowding Shanghai Metro hired passenger pushers to assist commuters boarding line 8 trains.
+The operator used as initial forecast passenger flow of only 200,000 passengers per day.
+Line 8 was extremely congested upon opening, even leading to physical conflicts between passengers.
+In 2010, to deal with the overcrowding, Shanghai Metro hired passenger pushers to assist commuters boarding line 8 trains.
 Today, line 8 carries up to over 1 million passengers a day.

-The estimated passenger flow of line 6 was more than 105,000.
+The estimated passenger flow of Line 6 was more than 105,000.
 However, the highest passenger flow in the first few days of opening reached 150,000.
 With a headway of 13.5 minutes at opening and only four carriages, during peak hours people had to wait 45 minutes to get a ride.
 The relevant departments did not conduct a comprehensive survey of the residents around the proposed line to estimate passenger flow but instead household registration data was used which excludes migrant populations.